 Plenty comes up in my mind (usually when trying to go to sleep at night 🙄) of all the other things I ‘could’ be doing… but – especially in the last few days – I’ve tried to stop the feelings of overwhelm.
 Breathe.
 Focus on the positives.

 We really are very lucky and New Zealand is in a very good position in regards to the coronavirus because of the positive actions of our government.
-Their ‘go hard, go early’ and ‘stay home in your bubble, save lives’ really seems to be working for us.
-Comparative to other countries, we have very low case numbers (1200 odd), low numbers in our hospitals and very few deaths (as of today, we’ve had 2).
+Their ‘go hard, go early’ and ‘stay home in your bubble, save lives’ really worked for us.
+Comparative to other countries, we had very low case numbers (1500 odd), low numbers in our hospitals and very few deaths (as of today, we’ve had 22).

 I hope you will continue to stay in your bubbles, be kind to one another (especially those in essential services), stay safe and save lives.